 So as a result, I have an organized file structure on my computers, I keep all my client information in a spreadsheet to manage, I document all my steps to create a website, I filter all my incoming e-mail so only important ones reach my inbox.

 And do you know what sells?
-Personal experiences, great stories and actual results.
+Personal experiences, great stories and actual results that cannot be refuted.

 So be more active, organized and efficient with your work and you’ll see more customers for both you and your clients!